ArthurDercq/sample_website/README.md

 # First Simple Website

-This repository is a beginner's simple website and for learning HTML basics.
+This repository is a beginner's simple website and for learning HTML& CSS basics.

 ## Getting Started